Is Gambling Legal in Georgia in 2026?

 Georgia has relatively strict gambling laws that prohibit most forms of gambling, including:

 The penalties for an illegal gambling conviction in Georgia can be fairly strict when compared to other states’ sentencing.
 If you take part in the crime, it is called a misdemeanor.
-You could go to jail for up to 12 months.
-You might also have to pay a fine of up to $1,000.
+You could go to jail for up to 12 months and also have to pay a fine of up to $1,000.
+See the quick chart of penalties below.

-A commercial gambling offense is much different.
-These laws affect owners of illegal sports betting, horse and dog tracks, card game gambling halls, and online gambling sites.
+Georgia commercial gambling laws affect owners of illegal sports betting, convenience store owners with COAM, card game gambling halls, and online gambling sites.
 Operating illegal gambling businesses or keeping a place for gambling carries harsher felony penalties.

 How Does a Conviction for Illegal Commercial Gambling Impact Business Licensing and Permits?